spikegrobstein/mcwrapper/README.markdown

  3. create a symlink to the latest backup at `/usr/local/minecraft/backups/latest`
  4. delete old backups.
 Defaults to keeping the latest 5.

-The name of the `latest` backup can be configured by editing that setting in `mcbackup`.
+The name of the `latest` backup can be configured by editing that setting in `mcwrapper`.
 You can also configure how many previous backups are kept.
 Again, see `mcwrapper.conf-example` for information on doing this.

+## Restoring from a Minecraft backup

+If you ever find a need to restore from a previous world data backup, `mcwrapper` now using the `restore` action and passing a path (full or relative) to the backup you wish to restore:

+    ./mcwrapper restore backups/20111118123456

+The above example will perform the following actions:

+ 1. gracefully stop the Minecraft server if it's running.
+ 2. do a non-clobbering backup of the current world data.
+This means that regardless of what your backup retention settings are, it will not delete any while creating a backup of the current world data.
+ 3. copy the specified backup directory into the servers's world directory.
+ 4. start Minecraft server up if it was previously running.

+In addition to the above, a file is also created inside the world directory called `RESTORED_FROM` which contains the argument specified to the `restore` action.

 ## The Future (Todo List)